AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Legendary Resistance (2/Day).*** If Daiyu fails a saving throw, she can choose to succeed instead.

-***Thanatophobia.*** At the start of Daiyu's turn, any creatures of her choosing with the Frightened condition and within 90 feet of her takes 5 (2d4) Necrotic damage and their Hit Point maximum is reduced by an amount equal to the damage taken.
+***Thanatophobia.*** At the start of Daiyu's turn, any creatures of her choosing with the Frightened Condition and within 90 feet of her takes 5 (2d4) Necrotic damage and their Hit Point maximum is reduced by an amount equal to the damage taken.

 ### Actions

 ***Multiattack.*** Daiyu makes four Dark Pulse attacks.

 ***Dark Pulse.*** Melee or Ranged Attack Roll: +10, reach 5 ft. or range 150 ft. *Hit:* 22 (3d10 + 5) Necrotic damage.
-If the target has the Frightened condition, Daiyu has Advantage on the Attack Roll.
+If the target has the Frightened Condition, Daiyu has Advantage on the Attack Roll.

-***Spellcasting.*** Daiyu casts one of the following spells, using Intelligence as the Spellcasting Ability (spell save DC 18):
+***Spellcasting.*** Daiyu casts one of the following spells, using Intelligence as the Spellcasting Ability (Spell Save DC 18):

 **At will:** Mage Armour<sup>A</sup> (included in AC), Mage Hand<sup>A</sup>
 </br>**2/day each:** Dimension Door<sup>A</sup>, Evard's Black Tentacles<sup>A,C</sup>, Fear<sup>A,C</sup>, Lightning Bolt<sup>A</sup>